Local service page

 Cunningham Road work is cleared only after anchor hold, access, material, and finish are reviewed.

 Before a visit, note the regular practice type, batter stance, feed direction, soundest hitting side, and objects nearby.
-Mention visitor cars, glass fronts, narrow central roads, walkers, and balls moving toward premium frontage.
+Mention visitor cars, glass fronts, narrow central roads, walkers, and balls moving toward well-finished frontage.
 These details change the safest layout.

 Cunningham Road cricket practice net note: photos help when they are taken from the batter side, bowling or throwdown end, shot escape side, and support side.
 A short video of one or two shots is even better because it shows height and movement that still photos can miss.